 These days, when you think of Batman’s rogue gallery of villains, names such as Ra’s al Ghul, Bane and The Joker come to mind.
-Catwoman flip flops back and forth from good to bad but there are a cornucopia of evil doers that have been lost in the shuffle over the last ten years.
+Catwoman flip-flops back and forth from good to bad but there is a cornucopia of evil doers that have been lost in the shuffle over the last ten years.
 One who comes to mind is The Penguin and the creative minds of Gregg Hurwitz and Szymon Kudranski have put the spotlight back on this criminal genius.

 The examination of his childhood shows that besides his mother, everyone that was supposed to care about him not only treated him like dirt but also turned a blind eye when he needed things that children require like food or medicine.
 Being treated as a monstrosity 24 hours a day will do crazy things to a person’s mind.

 Penguin controls a vast criminal empire where his image is just as important as the results of his criminal activity.
 Respect was never an option, so fear is the catalyst he rules with.
 In the past, Penguin is barking orders until Batman comes in and demands information and Penguin begrudgingly gives it to him.
 We learn Oswald has a lot more going on in his head when the Dark Knight appears as he is disquieted and envious of him.

 The story is told from Oswald’s perspective of things and paints him to be the victim of a cruel world.
 Even though it’s clear that Penguin is doing the bad deeds, Batman is almost painted as the villain.
 The true nature of Oswald’s vindictive side is revealed when he is arrested and humiliated in front of his blind girlfriend, Cassandra.